MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ai-embed-text-plugin.md

 * Control the size of each request by adjusting the number of records (`RecordsPerRequest`) and characters per request (`CharsPerRequest`).
 * Configure retries on throttling to handle rate limits more gracefully.
-* Enable the output of underlying errors (`IncludeErrorMessages`) to help understanding and resolving issues related to throttling.
+* Configure the output of underlying errors to help understand and resolve issues related to throttling by setting `ReturnSuccessfulOnly` to true.
 * Return partial results to avoid losing successfully embedded values.
 For failed records, either return an empty embedding value or omit it from the result, depending on the `ReturnSuccessfulOnly` flag.
 * Use the `GlobalTimeout` option to set a timeout lower than the query [timeout](../set-timeout-limits.md), ensuring progress isn't lost on successful calls up to that point.